fallout666222/WarbandRecomp/README.md

 ## What works

-On the Switch: the game boots, the main menu draws, and the sound plays.
-The recompiler runs the engine's own code, GL goes through switch-mesa's nouveau driver, audio through `audout`, and the Joy-Cons arrive as the SHIELD controller the engine was written for.

-On Windows the same source builds against WGL and waveOut, which is where almost all of the work happened: the main menu at 60 fps, character creation, and the tutorial ground — trees, terrain, the player, the HUD.

 Loading is slow, and honestly so: every one of the engine's instructions is translated the first time it runs, and a Tegra X1 is not a fast machine to do